Julian/cardboard/docs/rules/glossary.rst

         Words that refer to an object's controller, its would-be controller (if a player is attempting to cast or activate it), or its owner (if it has no controller).
 See rule 109.5.

     Zone
         A place where objects can be during a game.
-See section 4, Zones.
+See section 4, :ref:`zones`.

     Zone-Change Triggers
         Trigger events that involve objects changing zones.
 See rule 603.6.